Woutman/data-logging-example/README.md

 # Data logging example
-This repository shows an example of logging relevant data of a chatbot conversation.
+This repository shows an example of logging relevant data of chatbot conversations.

 ## Installation
 1. **Clone the Repository**